nichoth/fission-did/README.md

 $ npm start
 ```

-Visit the web page on localhost, not the given IP address.
+Visit the web page on **localhost**, not the given IP address.
 It's necessary to use localhost for the webCrypto API.

 ## rollup